ethereum/portal-network-specs/witness.md

 can be used interchangeably.

+### Composite Types Destructuring

+Sometimes, it is useful to show the actual contents of a complex type, like an array or a dictionary.
+For that, a tecnique called [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) is used.

+So, if we have a byte array: `(Byte...)` but we want to demonstrate it's contents, we can show it as `(Header Instruction...)`.

+This technique is used mostly to show the bytes layout in a serialized witness.

 ## The Witness Format

 A block witness is a binary data format that consists of the following logical